dalance/procs/README.md

 ## Configuration

-You can change configuration by writing a configuration file, like below.
+You can change configuration by writing a configuration file.
+There are some configuration examples in `config` directory of this repository.
+`config/large.toml` is the default configuration before procs v0.9.21.

 The location of the configuration file is OS-specific: